CalMac pays out £215,000 in compensation for cancelled sailings in four months

 Some £51,000 was paid out in the 2020/21 financial year, according to the figure breakdown.

-It comes as the extent of ferry cancellations was revealed, with figures showing a total of 7,431 cancelled sailings between January and July 2022.
+It comes as the extent of ferry cancellations was revealed, with figures showing a total of 7,431 cancelled sailing between January and July 2022.

 The cancellations follow intense scrutiny over the construction of the MV Glen Sannox and the unnamed Hull 802 which are due next year – five years behind schedule and two-and-a-half times over-budget.